Five ex-Madoff employees lose U.S. appeal of convictions

 NEW YORK (Reuters) - A U.S. appeals court on Wednesday upheld the convictions of five former employees of Bernard Madoff’s firm who prosecutors said helped their boss conceal his multibillion-dollar Ponzi scheme for years.

-The 2nd U.S. Circuit Court of Appeals in New York rejected arguments by the ex-employees’ lawyers challenging various lower-court rulings and the sufficiency of the evidence presented during their six-month trial.
+In Wednesday’s ruling, a three-judge panel of the 2nd U.S. Circuit Court of Appeals in New York rejected arguments challenging various lower-court rulings and the sufficiency of the evidence presented during their six-month trial.

-Back-office director Daniel Bonventre, portfolio managers Annette Bongiorno and Joann Crupi, and computer programmers Jerome O‘Hara and George Perez also lost a challenge to what they called a racial aspect of a federal prosecutor’s closing argument.
+The defendants - back-office director Daniel Bonventre, portfolio managers Annette Bongiorno and Joann Crupi, and computer programmers Jerome O‘Hara and George Perez - also had challenged what they called a racial aspect of a federal prosecutor’s closing argument.

-Lawyers for some of the defendants expressed disappointment with the ruling, which will ensure their clients remain in prison.

-“These defendants were victims of Madoff’s misuse of his iconic status and are paying for it with more than just money,” said Andrew Frisch, a lawyer for Bonventre.
+Andrew Frisch, a lawyer for Bonventre, called Wednesday’s ruling disappointing.
+Lawyers for the other defendants did not immediately respond to requests for comment.

 The five employees were among 15 people who pleaded guilty or were convicted at trial in connection with Madoff and his firm, Bernard L. Madoff Investment Securities LLC.